imixs/imixs-saga/README.md

 More details about the imixs/wildfly image, which is the base image for Imixs-Workflow, can be found [here](https://hub.docker.com/r/imixs/wildfly/).

-# Contribute
-General information about Imixs-Workflow can be found the the [project home](http://www.imixs.org).
-The sources for this docker image are available on [Github](https://github.com/imixs-docker/imixs-workflow).
-Please report any issues.

-If you have any questions concerning the Imixs-Microservice please see the [Imixs-Microservice Project on GitHub](https://github.com/imixs/imixs-microservice)

-# Development

-## 1. Build the image

-To build the artifact run the maven command:

-    mvn clean install -DskipTests

-To build the docker image run:

-	mvn clean install -DskipTests -Pdocker

-## 2. The Debug Mode

-During development the docker container evnironment variable 'DEBUG=true'  can be used.

 ## Docker for Production

 To run the Imixs-Microservice in a Docker production environment the project provides several additional maven profiles: